pmc-community/jekyll-site-template/doc-contents/site-config/config-options.md

 All the options available for site appearance and functionalities are shown in the next table.
 These options are available in _config.yml or in the configuration files and will allow personalisation of the documentation site.

 {% include elements/alert.html class="warning"
     content="If a key from a file is not shown in the next table, it means that **`it must not be changed because is not a configuration option`**.
-Changing other keys/values except for the ones listed on this page may cause site build fail."
+Changing other keys/values except for the ones listed on this page may cause site build fail or unexpected behavior/appearance of the site."
 %}

 {% include elements/xlsx-to-html-table.html
     file="config-files.xlsx"
-    range="B2:H11"
+    range="B2:H41"
     sheet="Options"
     source=page.path
     simple="false"